Site navigation

 The priority Port of Abbot Point is located 25km north of Bowen, between the regional centres of Townsville and Mackay.

 The Port of Abbot Point is Australia's most northern coal export port.
 The location of the port is strategically significant as it is situated away from urban development and one of the few places along Australia's eastern coast where naturally deep water is close to shore.
-The proximity of the port to the Bowen and Galilee Basin and major road and rail transport corridors mean it is well positioned for future growth.
+The proximity of the port to the Bowen and Galilee Basins and major road and rail transport corridors mean it is well positioned for future growth.

-Read more about the priority Port of Abbot Point.
+Read more about the priority Port of Abbot Point

 Master plan